Increased Deaths in Trench Accidents Trigger More OSHA Scrutiny

 New York Labor Code Sections 200, 240, and 241 impose a duty to maintain safe workplaces on employers, property owners, contractors, and others.
 They are liable under the law should they fail to do so.

-If you’re being forced to work in unsafe conditions or have been injured in an excavating and trenching accident in NYC, contact the experienced attorneys at The Perecman Firm, P.L.L.C., for a free consultation.
+If you’re being forced to work in unsafe conditions or have been injured in an excavating and trenching accident in NYC, contact the experienced attorneys at The Perecman Firm, for a free consultation.
 We’ve recovered over half a billion dollars for injured victims, and we’re ready to help you seek the compensation you deserve.